-For added security, the HTTPS and IIOP/TLS transports allows you to apply extra conditions on certificates.
-Before reading this section you might find it helpful to consult "Managing Certificates" on page 225, which provides some background information on the structure of certificates.

-This section discusses the following advanced IIOP/TLS configuration options:

-Setting a Maximum Certificate Chain Length page 275 Applying Constraints to Certificates page 276
+Overview For added security, the HTTPS and IIOP/TLS transports allow extra conditions on certificates.
+Before reading this section yo helpful to consult "Managing Certificates" on page 251, whic some background information on the structure of certificates. u might find it In this section This section discusses the following advanced IIOP/TLS configuration options: Setting a Maximum Certificate Chain Length page 299 Applying Constraints to Certificates page 300